Rate-optimal Bayesian Simple Regret in Best Arm Identification: Introduction

-\textbf{Ordinal optimization:} A particularly interesting strand of literature concerns the ordinal optimization \citep{ho1992,chen2000}, for which \cite{glynn2004large} provides a rigorous modern foundation.
-Although ordinal optimization and BAI are both interested in finding optimal arms, the two approaches differ markedly.
-The framework of \cite{glynn2004large} assumes that the model parameters $\bmu$ are known, BAI assumes the parameters are unknown.
+\textbf{Ordinal optimization (ranking and selection):} A particularly interesting strand of literature concerns the ordinal optimization \citep{ho1992,chen2000}, for which \cite{glynn2004large} provides a rigorous modern foundation.
+Although ordinal optimization and BAI are both interested in finding optimal arms, the two frameworks differ markedly.
+The framework of \citet{glynn2004large} assumes that the model parameters $\bmu$ are known, BAI assumes that the parameters are unknown.
 In practice, these parameters are often unknown, necessitating the use of plug-in estimators.
-However, the convergence of the plug-in estimators to the true parameters is not the primal concern in ordinal optimization.
+However, the convergence of the plug-in estimators to the true parameters matters in fixed-budget setting \citep{Carpentier2016,komiyama2022minimax}.
+The objective that is essentially equivalent to PoE is studied as the probability of correct selection (PCS) in this literature.
+In particular, \citet{Yijie2016} studied a consistent algorithm in view of Bayesian version of PCS.
+However, they did not derive the rate of the objective. \citet{Hong2021review} review the development of this topic from the 1950s up to the 2020s.
+They pointed out the difference between BAI and the ordinal optimization (ranking and selection) as ``BAI problem assumes the samples to be bounded or sub-Gaussian distributed, whereas the ranking and selection problem typically assumes they are Gaussian distributed with unknown variances.''
+In this sense, this paper considers Bernoulli rewards, and belongs to the former category.

-\textbf{Bayesian bandit algorithms for regret minimization:} Thompson sampling \citep{Thompson1933}, among the oldest heuristics, is known to be asymptotically optimal in terms of the frequentist regret \citep{Granmo2008,agrawal2012,kaufmann2012}.
+\textbf{Bayesian algorithms for regret minimization:} Thompson sampling \citep{Thompson1933}, among the oldest heuristics, is known to be asymptotically optimal in terms of the frequentist regret \citep{Granmo2008,agrawal2012,kaufmann2012}.
 One of the seminal results regarding Bayesian regret is the Gittins index theorem \citep{Gittins89,weber1992gittins}, which states that minimizing the discounted Bayesian regret is achieved by computing the Gittins index of each arm.
 However, the Gittins index is no longer optimal in the context of undiscounted regret.
 Note also that there are some similarities between the frequentist method and the Gittins index \citep{russo2021}.